 EXHAUST PIPES ARE VERY HOT AND THEY CAN CAUSE SEVERE PERSONAL INJURY OR DEATH FROM DIRECT CONTACT OR FROM FIRE HAZARD.
 SHIELD OR INSULATE EXHAUST PIPES IF THERE IS DANGER OF PERSONAL CONTACT OR WHEN ROUTED THROUGH WALLS OR NEAR OTHER COMBUSTIBLE MATERIALS.

 Figure 8 Mounting Exhaust Thimble

-KEY •

-1. Rain Cap 6.
-230mm - 9 inches
+- Rain Cap

-2. Drip Cap 7.
-Vertical Alignment
+- 2. Drip Cap

-3. Holes in End of Inner sleeve 8.
-Wall or Partition
+- 3. Holes in End of Inner sleeve

-4. Roof 9.
-Horizontal Alignment
+- 4. Roof

-5. 230mm - 9 inches
+- 5. 230mm 9 inches